rhaido/blog/2015/07/06/soldering-answering-beginners-questions.md

 is **FLUX** - not a solder compound itself - which is posing the main danger to you while soldering.
 Also, for medical, military and aeronautic purposes, where the quality of soldering connections is critical, the leaded solder is obligatory.
-Read more about cat whiskers.
+[Read more about whiskers](https://en.wikipedia.org/wiki/Whisker_%28metallurgy%29).
 Also, lead-free solder has higher melting point (also it is a reason why different fluxes are used) and overall melting process is much "slower", requiring longer heat application, thus increasing a risk to damage a component.